Bike-share firms pledge to put brakes on indiscriminate parking as licence deadline looms

 As firms gear themselves up to comply with LTA’s operating licence requirements, local bike-sharing company oBike told Channel NewsAsia that the framework will place a “financial strain” on its current business model.

-Although the firm confirmed that it is in the process of applying for the licence, and is “firming up some details”, said it has to review and take into serious consideration all operational and financial decisions to ensure a sustainable and successful business model.
+Although the firm confirmed that it is in the process of applying for the licence, and is “firming up some details”, it also said that it has to review and take into serious consideration all operational and financial decisions to ensure a sustainable and successful business model.

 “Our goal is to assess and evaluate the financial and operational construct of the business and make an optimal decision to provide an efficient and effective bike sharing service after the implementation of the licensing scheme,” the firm said.